TLWebdesign/PHP-Version-List-Extended/README.md

 ## Changelog

+### Version 1.0.3
+* Improved installer and update script to check for correct folder name in case the package was renamed.

 ### Version 1.0.2
 * Added Sorting and Search (column|row) options to the domains table
 * Fixed subdomain detection